digibib/saltdeploy/README.md

    │           ├── examplestate.sls          ( example state - can be loaded on start or manually )
    └── Vagrantfile                           ( Vagrant setup file, virtualbox image, provisioner, ports, etc.)
 ```

+NB!
+For running 64bit virtual images, the processor needs to support virtualization:

+check with:

+    grep --color vmx /proc/cpuinfo

+if there is output with `vmx` it's Yay!